ileathan/buffer-slider/README.md

 # buffer-slider
-Slide buffer streams recursive copywithins, hopefully this is scalable, but it solved my needs.
+Slide buffer streams recursivly with copywithins, hopefully this is scalable, but it solved my needs.

 1.)
 You have a raw buffer that you want to leave otherwise intact.